We have moved -

 If you are getting ready for your first day, you might find this FAQ article useful as it covers some of the basic paperwork and systems that you should have in place.
 For other helpful “first day” advice, we recommend OSCN’s Holiday Programme Survival Guide.

 How are OSCAR services funded?

-The Ministry of Social Development provides grants to over 700 organisations that provide OSCAR services.
+The Ministry of Social Development (MSD) contributes grants to over 700 organisations that provide OSCAR services.
 The programmes must be approved under the MSD Level 3 Social Sector Accreditation Standards and meet other operation criteria.
-These grants are not usually open for new programmes, as the funds are entirely allocated to ongoing contracted providers.
-Any new services are only considered at the discretion of MSD, should funds become available.
-Link to MSD funding information.
+These grants are not usually open for new programmes, as the funds are entirely allocated to on-going contracted providers.
+Consideration of new services for this funding is at the discretion of MSD, should funds become available.

 OSCAR services may also be eligible for other grants and funding assistance but information on these sources of funding is best obtained through your own local and regional funding information networks e.g. local councils, Department of Internal Affairs etc.

 There are more FAQs at the Ask OSCAR page